WSO2: History

-WSO2's first product was code-named Tungsten, and was meant for the development of web applications.
-Tungsten was followed by WSO2 Titanium, which later became WSO2 Enterprise Service Bus (ESB).
+A subsidiary, WSO2Mobile, was launched in 2013, with Harsha Purasinghe of Microimage as the CEO and co-founder.
+In March 2015, WSO2.Telco was launched in partnership with Malaysian telecommunications company Axiata, which held a majority stake in the venture.
+WSO2Mobile has since been re-absorbed into its parent company.

+EQT AB's Asian private fund EQT Private Capital Asia acquired the company for over $600 million in May 2024.
+The acquisition was completed three months later.

+Financial

 In 2006, Intel Capital invested $4 million in WSO2, and continued to invest in subsequent years.
 In 2010, Godel Technologies invested in WSO2 for an unspecified amount, and in 2012 the company raised a third round of $10 million.
-Official WSO2 records point to this being from Toba Capital, Cisco and Intel Capital.
+Official WSO2 records point to this being from Toba Capital, Cisco, and Intel Capital.
 In August 2015, a funding round led by Pacific Controls and Toba raised another $20 million.

-The company gained recognition from a 2011 report in Information Week that eBay used WSO2 ESB as a key element of their transaction-processing software.
-Research firm Gartner noted that WSO2 was a leading competitor in the application infrastructure market of 2014.

-As of 2019, WSO2 has offices in: Mountain View, California; New York City; London, UK; São Paulo, Brazil; Sydney, Australia; Berlin, Germany and Colombo, Sri Lanka.
-The bulk of its research and operations are conducted from its main office in Colombo.

-A subsidiary, WSO2Mobile, was launched in 2013, with Harsha Purasinghe of Microimage as the CEO and co-founder.
-In March 2015, WSO2.Telco was launched in partnership with Malaysian telecommunications company Axiata, which held a majority stake in the venture.
-WSO2Mobile has since been re-absorbed into its parent company.
+In November 2021, WSO2 obtained $90 million in financing from Goldman Sachs Asset Management Private Credit.
+In May 2022, WSO2 completed its Series E funding with an additional $93 million investment from Info Edge.

+Open-source engagement

 Historically, WSO2 has had a close connection to the Apache community, with a significant portion of their products based on or contributing to the Apache product stack.
 Likewise, many of WSO2's top leadership have contributed to Apache projects.
 In 2013, WSO2 donated its Stratos project to Apache.